We all need to take the hard road sometimes to reach happiness and it’s not always easy to change one’s perspective.

 Here are several life hacks on how they create happiness out of their daily lives, and it does not necessarily have anything to do with spending large amounts of money.

 Katja Pantzar, a Helsinki-based journalist and author of The Finnish Way, uses the word "sisu," which she interprets as persevering when the odds are against you and viewing challenges as opportunities.
 An old Finnish saying encapsulates this: ‘Happiness does not come from searching for it, but by living.’

-The Finns believe in ‘forest therapy’ where they spend time appreciating nature and absorbing its ‘healing powers.'
-While we are on community quarantines, by the way, a good alternative might be getting into urban farming.
+The Finns believe in “forest therapy” where they spend time appreciating nature and absorbing its healing powers.
+A good alternative might be getting into urban farming.
 Being in touch with your roots and being rewarded by fresh foliage may produce the same happiness effect.

 The Finns like to have communal activities, such as going to the sauna together or holding market days in their neighborhoods.
 It may not be practicable today because of the social-distancing protocols, but it helps to have a community of supportive friends who can boost your confidence and share positive vibes.

 The Finns practice conscious consumerism and minimalism.
-When buying items, Pantzar says, instead of flashy gadgets, they choose well-made, sustainable, functional items that will stand the test of time.
-It is good for the budget and eco-friendly too.
-It is also important to ‘buy time.’
+When buying items, Pantzar says, instead of flashy gadgets choose well-made, sustainable, functional items that will stand the test of time.
+It’s good for the budget and it’s eco-friendly too.
+It is also important to “buy time.”
 Find ways to be more productive on less energy spent, such as harnessing the power of apps and services that make life easier (and these days, safer), from grocery deliveries to work-from-home tools and aids.

 - Invest in yourself and on others.